 Here are the subjects and UC-approved courses you are expected to complete before matriculation:

 Important note: If you are a California resident, you can check out if the courses you plan to take or have already taken are approved by UC.
 But as you can see from our description, none of the subjects have specifically approved courses.
 This is done on purpose, as giving general guidelines for courses is helpful to both in-state and out-of-state applicants.
-Since there is no list of preapproved courses for schools outside of California, these guidelines will help you carefully choose your courses and plan your academic schedule as you prepare to apply to UC schools.

 GPA Requirement

-Add up all the points and divide your total by the number of grades earned in courses taken between the summer after 9th grade and summer after 11th grade.
-This will be your UC GPA, which is not rounded up or down.
+Step Three: Add all grade points and divide the total by the number of grades earned in the specified courses.
+This is your UC GPA (no rounding up or down).

 Exam Requirement